Watch a short video on this text from the Books That Made Us series, available via ABC Education!

 • Contextual reading

-Generic readings
+Generic reading

 Gender reading

-A gender reading considers the way in which characters conform to or subvert the traditional gender stereotypes of the society depicted.
+A gender reading considers the way in which characters conform to OR subvert the traditional gender stereotypes of the society depicted.

 • Lester Lamb and Sam Pickles also provide differing views of masculinity.